seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

 - Other interesting front-end languages / frameworks: [Imba](https://www.imba.io/), [Mint](https://www.mint-lang.com/), [Yew](https://yew.rs/).

-Well, I'm usre you aren't surprised that we'll use Rust + Seed to build our Time Tracker.
+Well, I'm sure you aren't surprised that we'll use Rust + Seed to build our Time Tracker.

 _Note:_ Please suggest changes in the list above when you find old, missing or incorrect information.
 I don't actively use the most of those frameworks.